leondutoit/pydatsci/notes/day2.md

 gdf.count()

 def f(a):
-    """return the cumulative sum only if number are even""" return reduce(lambda x, y: (x + y) if (x % 2 == 0 and y % 2 == 0) else 0, a)
+    """return the cumulative sum only if numbers are even""" return reduce(lambda x, y: (x + y) if (x % 2 == 0 and y % 2 == 0) else 0, a)

 gdf.aggregate(f)